MrAlders0n/MeshCore-NCR/docs/meshtastic/getting-started.md

 # Getting Started with Meshtastic

+**NOTE:** The Meshtastic documentation is still a work in progress and isn’t being actively maintained.
+If you’re interested in helping write or update it, please contact MrAlders0n.

 Meshtastic is a peer-to-peer LoRa mesh where every node can forward packets.
 This guide will help you flash Meshtastic firmware onto your device and configure it for use in the local Ottawa mesh.